Frequently Asked Questions

 No. An Alternative Principal candidate must hold a valid Statement of Eligibility in the content area of Principal.
 Candidates are required to seek their own employment, similar to those who have completed traditional preparation for licensure.

-CDE has a job website at Teach in Colorado.
+CDE has a Jobs for Teachers website.
 You may also want to check with individual schools and districts for their job openings.
 You can view districts based on region by selecting links on the Colorado School District Regional Map

 6. Is the Statement of Eligibility a license?

-No. The Statement of Eligibility is used to indicate to a Designated Agency that you meet the state’s requirements to enter the program.
+No. The Statement of Eligibility is used to indicate to a school district or school that you meet the state’s requirements to enter the program.
 It is not a license.

 7. How long is the Statement of Eligibility valid for?
 Can it be renewed?